Book Review – OSCAR AND LUCINDA by Peter Carey

 The intriguing similes and descriptive sequences created imagery as vivid as watching a film.
 I have not seen the movie version of this novel, but it comes as no surprise to me that it was made.

 My only slight criticism would be that Peter Carey’s prose requires some concentration to read.
-He has a habit of veering off into tangents or providing caveats mid sentence, as though his mind is bursting with too many ideas.
-And although that writing style left me frustrated and at times confused when reading Bliss, it somehow seemed quite in keeping with the Oscar and Lucinda storyline.
+He has a habit of veering off into tangents or providing caveats mid-sentence, as though his mind is bursting with too many ideas.
+And although that writing style left me frustrated and at times confused when reading Bliss, it somehow seemed quite in keeping with the Oscar & Lucinda storyline.
 This style actually conveyed beautifully the inner turmoil the lovable but hapless characters in this novel experience.

-I am in admiration of the eccentric mind that crafted this wonderful story.
+I have great admiration for the eccentric mind that crafted this wonderful story.
 The characters and their plights will stay with me long after reading.

-This a story to fall into.
-When you read it (and you should) I recommend you set aside some time to become lost in the world of Peter Carey’s Oscar and Lucinda.
+This is a story to fall into.
+When you read it (and you should) I recommend you set aside some time to become lost in the world of Peter Carey’s Oscar & Lucinda.
 This is one I did not want to end.